|Prohibited Animals for Importation through Reptile Express:||*CITES I and III listed species;

 |Some animals that fall under CITES 2 which are permitted for importation:||*Pythons; Boas; Monitors; Tegus; Uroplatus and Day Geckos, Dart Frogs; Red Eye Tree Frogs etc.|

-(Update: April 2017):**Pls Note: The U.S. CITES II import process is on AVERAGE currently taking 1.5 to 2 months
+(Update: August 2018):**Pls Note: The U.S. CITES II import process is on AVERAGE currently taking 2 to 3 months

 (but ‘may’ take longer).
 We have absolutely NO control over any delays that may occur, and our clients must realize this is part of the importing process when dealing with wildlife.
 We do not guarantee to a timeline because of this.